AlekVolok/AKozlovPersonalBlog/_posts/2023-07-15-houdini-volumes-numpy.md

 # Create 3d volume with norm random
 np_volume3d = np.random.normal(0, 1, size=(100, 100, 100))

 # Make it 1-dimensional.
-Houdini volumes uses float32 and numpy float64.
+Houdini volumes use float32 and numpy float64.
 So data needs to be converted.
 np_volume = np_volume3d.flatten().astype(np.float32)

 # Convert the NumPy array to a Python list